7 inches of snow measured at Grandfather Mountain just days after crews were battling wildfire - NewsBreak

 According to a release, they measured seven inches of snow near the Entrance Gate of Grandfather Mountain around 8 a.m.
 Monday.

-This snow comes just days after crews were working to contain the Lost Cove fire .
+This snow comes just days after crews were working to contain the Lost Cove fire on the mountain .

 The mountain is closed to visitors today and will reopen tomorrow, weather permitting.
 Folks can visit www.grandfather.com for updates on tomorrow’s opening status.Copyright 2022 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.